JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 https://www.toptal.com/developers/sorting-algorithms

 ### Bubble Sort
 Bubble sort has muliple passes through a list.
 Makes comparisions between all pairs of items and swaps them if not in order.
 This ends up with the largest item moving to the with each pass.
-The last pass happens when no swaps re made and the list is sorted.
+Bubble sort terminates with one final pass where no swaps are necessary.
 - O(n^2) time complexity
-- very slow
+- Slowest sort

 ```py
 A = [13,4,0,2,16,7]